From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Dynamical Metrology

-where $a$ needs to be a large constant such that we are in the regime of $\theta/a\approx 0$.
+where $a$ needs to be a large constant such that we are in the regime of $\theta\addw/a\approx 0$.
 Furthermore, we need a particular initial (product) state of the form:

-Under these constraints and for an odd number of particles $N$ we can numerically verify as seen in Fig. \ref{fig:ml_rescaling}a) that the QFI scales as $\f\sim t^2 N^2$, or in other words, we find the maximal scaling in $N$ that the signal allows.
-Furthermore, in this figure, we study the robustness of the protocol when moving away from the aforementioned regimes, i.e. different ratios of $\theta/a$, and the possible change with the number of particles $N$.
-Finally, we analyze the convergence to the steady state regime of the QFI, as proven in Result \ref{res:pinched}.
+Under these constraints and for an odd number of particles $N$ we can numerically verify as seen in Fig. \ref{fig:ml_rescaling}a) that the QFI scales as $\f\sim t^2\addw^2 N^2$, or in other words, we find the maximal scaling in $N$ that the signal allows.
+Furthermore, in this figure, we study the robustness of the protocol when moving away from the aforementioned regimes, i.e. different ratios of $\theta\addw/a$, and the possible change with the number of particles $N$.
+Finally, we analyze the convergence to the steady-state regime of the QFI, as proven in Result \ref{res:pinched}.

-For a simpler choice of parameters, we can prove a super-linear scaling of the QFI with the number of particles.
-Particularly, $\f \sim t^2 N^{3/2}$.
-To achieve this we need $b=0,\,c = 0$, i.e.
+For a simpler choice of parameters, we can prove a superlinear scaling of the QFI with the number of particles.
+In particular, $\f \sim t^2 \addw^2 N^{3/2}$.
+To achieve this we need $b=0,\,c = 0$, i.e.,

-where $a$ is again a large constant such that $\theta/a\approx0$.
 Then we choose an initial state of the form of product state of eigenstates of $\sigma_y$, i.e. $\ket{\psi} = \ket{+y}^{\otimes N}$.
 Finally, we also require the number of particles to be odd.
-Then we can analytically prove that in the large time regime the QFI has the following form
+Then we can analytically prove that in the large time regime, for $\theta = 0$ the QFI has the form

 The proof can be found in Appendix \ref{app:oneaxistwisting}.
-Furthermore, in \figg{evolution2body} we show how sensible these results are to different ratios of $\theta/a$, the number of qubits $N$ and how fast the convergence to a time-independent regime proven in Result \ref{res:pinched} is.
+Furthermore, in \figg{evolution2body} we show how sensible these results are to different ratios of $\theta\addw/a$ and different numbers of qubits $N$, and how fast the convergence to a time-independent regime proven in Result \ref{res:pinched} is.
+Furthermore, the state resulting from the dynamical evolution at $\theta = 0$ oscillates between a product and a spin-squeezed state, i.e. $e^{-\ii t a S_x^2}\ket{+y}^{\otimes N}$.
+Similarly to the cases before, we see that the QFI surpasses the SNL even when the state is not entangled.

 Finally, we show that the optimal measurement (i.e. when the CFI and the QFI are equal), is just $S_x$.
-Intuitively, this is the observable that maximizes the CFI as it is the one that potentially will measure the most change from $S_z$ without being affected by the one-axis twisting caused by $S_x^2$.
+Intuitively, this is the observable that maximizes the CFI as it is the one that will potentially measure the most change from $S_z$ without being affected by the one-axis twisting caused by $S_x^2$.
 A proof can be found in Appendix \ref{app:measurement}.